Rachel Khoo: 2013 to 2016

-2018 to present
+2018 to 2023

 Her sixth cookbook, The Little Swedish Kitchen, was released on 26 July 2018.
 In 2018, Khoo began filming her new television series, My Swedish Kitchen, in the Swedish countryside.
 The programme features recipes from the cookbook'.
 The show premiered for Food Network UK on 22 August 2019.
 It is expected to air in Germany, Australia and New Zealand, and on BBC Asia.
+In 2020, she appeared in season two of the British TV series, Remarkable Places to Eat.
+Her episode focused on highlighting the food culture of Vienna, Austria.

 On 7 February 2021, it was announced Rachel Khoo would be joining as a new judge on Great British Menu when the series returned in spring 2021.
+In August 2022, Khoo was named as a new judge for the seventh season of the television baking series The Great Australian Bake Off.
+The season premiered in Australia in June 2023.

+2024 to present

+Khoo appeared in season eight of The Great Australian Bake Off as a judge.
+She spent several weeks in Sydney filming the series in the summer of 2024.
+The series premiered in Australia in September 2024.
+Through a partnership with the British potato chip brand, Kettle, Khoo is became the first female chef to collaborate on a mentorship programme for aspiring female chefs.
+The programme's goal is to highlight the achievements of women chefs in the British food industry, where women comprise under 20% of kitchen chefs nationally.

 Personal life

 In 2006, Khoo moved to Paris, where she lived for eight years.
 In 2014, she returned to London, settling in Hoxton, a district of Hackney and then moved to Stockholm in 2016.
-She previously owned a flat in Kensal Green in north-west London, which served as the headquarters of her now-defunct lifestyle blog/studio, Khoolect.
+She later sold her flat in Hoxton.
+She previously owned a flat in Kensal Green in north-west London, which served as the headquarters of her now-defunct lifestyle blog/studio Khoollect.
 She speaks English, French, German and some Swedish.

-In 2014, she became engaged to Swedish man Robert Wiktorin, and they married in 2015.
+In 2014 she became engaged to Swedish businessman, Robert Wiktorin, and they got married in 2015.
 She gave birth to her first child, a boy, in 2016.
 Her second child, also a boy, was born in early 2019.
+Her third child was born in 2022.
+She cites Paris as her favourite city for cuisine.
+Her maternal great-grandparents were farmers from Bregenzerwald, Austria.
+Khoo's extended maternal family is from the rural region of Feldkirch, Austria, near the border with Switzerland and she spent summers visiting Austrian relatives during her childhood.

+In 2024, she and her family moved to a seaside village near Malmö.
+When she first lived in Stockholm in 2016, she resided in Hornstull, a neighbourhood in western Stockholm.
+In 2024, she launched her newsletter, Les Petits Pleasures, where she shares recipes and travel tips for paid subscribers.